Professor Wendy Barclay - Chair in Influenza Virology, Imperial College London

 Thomas obtained an undergraduate degree in biochemistry from Imperial College London in 2012.
 He went on to study for a PhD in avian influenza virus host adaptation and antigenic variability at The Pirbright Institute and Imperial College London which he completed in 2016.
 Thomas next went on to work as a postdoctoral scientist at UCL, studying innate immune sensing of HIV in different immune cell types.
 He has recently joined the Barclay Laboratory as a postdoctoral scientist working on swine host factors responsible for influenza virus replication.

-Bhakti Mistry - PhD student
+Jack Hassard - PhD student

-Ecco Staller – PhD Student
+Dorothee Reuss - PhD Student

 Rebecca Frise – Research Technician and Lab Manager

 After completing her undergraduate degree in Microbiology at the University of Reading Rebecca spent several years working in a Structural biology lab at the University of Oxford.
 This provided a great opportunity to learn new tools and techniques not learnt during her degree.
 She joined the Barclay group as she had realised her true interest was in Virology and particularly Influenza.
 Since then she has worked on a diverse range of projects, mainly focusing on host directed anti-influenza therapies and antiviral resistance.
 In September 2017 Rebecca was awarded the Provost's Prize for Excellence in Animal Research at Imperial College.
+After 10 years, the lab sadly has said goodbye to Rebeccca.
+She has moved on to become a lab manager at QMUL.

 Jennifer Shelley - Former Research Technician and Lab Manager